nathan-yau/1800_202310_DTC09/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application to connect people who are experiencing extreme weather situations together

 ## 2. Names of Contributors
 List team members and/or short bio's here...